 Statues of Roland

-Starting in the mid -1300s, and over a period of 200 years, Statues of Roland were erected in northern Germany, especially in the Mark Brandenburg/Margraviate of Brandenburg (today the area covers the states of Brandenburg and Berlin, part of Saxony, and reaches into Poland).
-Many Roland statues started out as wooden structures, and were later replaced by stone (Although there are a few wooden Rolands still around).
-Historians logged 42 Statues in all.
-Some, like the Bremen Roland, are still standing in their Market square, others like a Berlin Roland, were destroyed (well, THAT Roland got thrown in the Spree by Elector Fredrick II aka Iron Tooth, because he didn’t want Berlin to be a Free City).
+Starting in the mid-1300s and over the next few hundred years, communities erected Statues of Roland in northern Germany, especially in the Mark Brandenburg/Margraviate of Brandenburg (today the area covers the states of Brandenburg and Berlin, part of Saxony, and reaches into Poland).
+Many Roland statues were wooden, but they were later replaced by stone.
+(Although there are still a few wooden Rolands around.)
+Historians have logged 42 Statues in all.
+Some, like the Bremen Roland, are still standing in their Market square, others like a Berlin Roland, were destroyed (THAT Roland got thrown in the Spree by Elector Fredrick II aka Iron Tooth because he didn’t want Berlin to be a Free City).
 And several Rolands (or pieces of Roland) have found their way into museums.

 Archimatth, CC BY-SA 4.0 via Wikimedia Commons in Metz